5 Must-Ask Questions Before Starting Any Concrete Cutting Job

 2. What Type of Cut Is Needed?

 There’s a big difference between cutting a basic slab and cutting a trench for plumbing or utilities.
+What Type of Cut, PROJECTS

 • Standard floor cuts: 4–6 inches thick, measured in square feet.